 The Mon Repo section has several different access points to the beach.
 During the summer season the beach is closed in the evening to allow the loggerhead and green turtles to come ashore and lay their eggs but you can walk the beach at any time during the

 It’s been a lot of years since I’ve been on a bike and I’m not one of those fit, lycra-clad and knobby shoe type cyclists so I was a bit cautious about setting out on a bike trail.
 It was the promise of seeing more of this stunning coastline and lots of rest stops that convinced me.

 The trail is actually ideal for the relaxed local or visitor, for the family and for those that want to enjoy the scenery.
 Not so much for the road racing crew.
 The paths are all well-formed but wider tyres and the more comfortable suspension of a mountain bike will definitely made it more fun, it’s a bit lumpy and bumpy in parts.

 If you’re not a regular cyclist you might find more than just the odd muscle reminds you later that it spent a few hours on a bike seat.
 It was well worth it though I did give my butt a days rest before hopping back on the bike.

 All up the Turtle Trail is an excellent way to spend a day on the Bundaberg coast.
 All kudos to the Bundaberg Regional Council for an excellent facility both for its community and tourism in the area.

 How to get there

-If the full ride seems to much then any section along the way is enjoyable but we particularly love the section through Mon Repo and up on to the cliff tops with the best views over the sparkling water.
+If the full ride seems too much then any section along the way is enjoyable but we particularly love the section through Mon Repo and up onto the cliff tops with the best views over the sparkling water.
 Make sure you watch for whales in season, there’s a perfect view from up there.